Toyota's $1.2 billion settlement may be model for U.S. probe into GM

 The company also concealed from the public and regulators a separate problem with the acceleration pedal itself.

-In fact, the company canceled a design change to address the issue in the wake of the San Diego accident.
+In fact, the company cancelled a design change to address the issue in the wake of the San Diego accident.

 "Idiots!
 Someone will go to jail if lies are repeatedly told.
 I can't support this," one Toyota employee said after a meeting with regulators according to a statement of facts filed with the settlement.